Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.

 - Cochrane Handbook for Systematic Reviews of Interventions: the official guide that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.

-- Cochrane Training: An introduction to Systematic Reviews provides an overview of the rationale and process of undertaking a systematic review, with some additional information about the history and aims of Cochrane.
+- Cochrane Training: Conducting an Intervention Review provides an overview of the rationale and process of undertaking a systematic review, with some additional information about the history and aims of Cochrane.

 - RGU: Guide to Systematic Reviews